realdecoy/frontier/packages/frontier-plugins/plugin-mobile/docs/getting-started.md

 ---

 ## Usage
 Now we can start using the CLI if the installation was successful.
-To check if the everything went will, run the following commands below:

 ### Step 1: Create a project

 ```bash
 frontier mobile create-project <project-name>
 ```
 Replace <project-name> with the actual name of your project.
-Preferrably written in snake case (eg. _my-awesome-project_).
+Preferrably written in snake case (eg. `my-awesome-project`).

 **Example**
 ```bash